pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 functional purity due to how it allows test structuring.
 Tests are also communication, not just things that give us dopamine when we get a green result.

-## All programming languages are not equal (unless you are really being glib about it to get the oxytocin going at a conference)
+## All programming languages are not equal, they come with different headaches
 This is where I can appear contentious, and it can appear like a language war.
 What I promote is listening to your biology.
 Noting what makes you feel tired and confused early as those things will likely just make you more tired.
+When we get tired, it can negatively affect our interpersonal relations, so it is good to manage this.

 Another mental exercise I used to do when starting out until things became second nature.